 Pipeline

 The pipeline section defines the flow of how data is collected, processed, and sent to its final destination.
-It encompasses the following core concepts:
+This section contains the following subsections:

 Name